okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 BGP uses "Keep-Alive" signals and a configuratble timer to detect if a peer is down.
 If a peer goes down, it will remove the dead peer's route from its advertisements.
 AS routers continually talk back to each other.

 ### BFD - Bidirectional Forwarding Detection

+A UDP protocol used with BGP to assist in detecting link failures at a much faster rate than the native BGP failure detection.